joshirishabh631/Youki-task/Implementation Journal.md

 - sudo: Runs the command with superuser (administrator) privileges.
 - apt-get: A command-line tool for handling packages in Debian-based systems.
 - install: Installs the specified packages.
-- libseccomp-dev: Development files for the libseccomp library, used for filtering system calls.
+- libseccomp-dev: This is a library that helps in applying security rules to control what actions programs can take.
-- pkg-config: Tool to manage compile and link flags for libraries.
+- pkg-config: This tool helps your system find other libraries that Youki needs to work properly..
-- build-essential: A package that includes essential tools for building software (like compilers).
+- build-essential: This package provides basic development tools like compilers, which are needed to build (compile) Youki from its source code.

 **Why -** Dependencies are like helpers that make sure Youki has everything it needs to function well.
 Without them, Youki might not work correctly or could have problems.